LinuzJ/apato/README.md

    /sub {location id} {yield}
 ```

-Unsubscribe to a watchlist with watchlist id `id`
+Unsubscribe to a watchlist with watchlist id `id` // TODO

 ```
    /unsub {watchlist id}
 ```

-Lists all the current watchlists of the caller
+Lists all the current watchlists of the caller // TODO

 ```
    /listsubs
 ```

-Get information about all apartments currently in `watchlist id`
+Get information about all apartments currently in `watchlist id` // TODO

 ```
    /getall {watchlist id}
 ```

-Get information about all apartments in the wanted yield range currently in `watchlist id`
+Get information about all apartments in the wanted yield range currently in `watchlist id` // TODO

 ```
    /getallvalid